ChapelR/custom-macros-for-sugarcube-2/readme.md

 ```

 #### `storyVar` option
-The play time system script automatically creates a story variable object to hold all the timer; this allows you to save and load the timer via SugarCube's built-in save system and it allows you to access the timer natively in the IDE using a $variable.
-By default, the story variable is created with the name 'playTime' and accessed via '$playTime' in the IDE.
+The play time system script automatically creates a story variable object to hold all the timer; this allows you to save and load the timer via SugarCube's built-in save system and it allows you to access the timer natively in the IDE using a `$variable`.
+By default, the story variable is created with the name `'playTime'` and accessed via `$playTime` in the IDE.
 You can change the name using the storyVar option.
 Valid names are the same as all valid TwineScript variable names.

 #### `pauseTag` option
-The timer will not record time from a passage that is tagged with the pauseTag.
-By default, the pauseTag is 'pausetimer', but you can configure it to your preference.  **Note**: passage tags should not include spaces.
+The timer will not record time from a passage that is tagged with the `pauseTag`.
+By default, the `pauseTag` is `'pausetimer'`, but you can configure it to your preference.  **Note**: passage tags should not include spaces.

 ### Macros